 - In the Certificate hostname field, enter the hostname associated with your TLS certificate.
-This value is matched against the certificate common name (CN) or a subject alternate name (SAN) depending on the certificate you were issued. - If you are specifying an SNI hostname, see the section below. - If you are specifying a TLS CA certificate, see the section below. - 4.
+This value is matched against the certificate common name (CN) or a subject alternate name (SAN) depending on the certificate you were issued.
+See our guidance on understanding the difference between certificate hostname and SNI hostname values for additional details. - 4.
 Fill out the remaining Create a host fields as follows: - From the Shielding menu, optionally select a POP to enable the shielding feature.
 For more information, see our guide on shielding. - From the Health check menu, optionally select a health check for this origin server.
 For more information, see our guide on working with health checks. - From the Auto load balance menu, optionally select Yes to enable load balancing for this origin server.
 For more information, see our guide on load balancing. - If you enabled load balancing, enter a weight in the Weight field. - 5.
 Click the Advanced options link and decide which of the optional fields to change, if any: - In the Maximum connections field, optionally enter the maximum number of connections for your backend.
 The default limit is 200 connections per cache node to protect your origins from being overloaded. - In the Error threshold field, optionally enter the number of errors allowed before an origin is considered down. - In the Connection timeout field, optionally enter how long, in milliseconds, to wait for a connection timeout.
 The default is 1000 milliseconds. - In the First byte timeout field, optionally enter how long, in milliseconds, to wait for a first byte timeout.
-The default is 15000 milliseconds. - In the Between bytes timeout field, optionally enter how long, in milliseconds, to wait between bytes.
+The default is 15000 milliseconds.

+- In the Between bytes timeout field, optionally enter how long, in milliseconds, to wait between bytes.
 The default is 10000 milliseconds. - 6.
 In the Override host field, optionally enter the hostname of your override Host header based on the origin you're using.
 The value in this field will take precedence over anything you've set using the global override host configuration.
 For example: - If you're using Amazon S3 as your origin, enter <yourbucket>.s3.amazonaws.com. - If you're using Google Cloud Storage as your origin, enter <your bucket name>.storage.googleapis.com.